We are proud to be 100% Independent and 100% Human-Driven

 The mission of MBFC is to educate the public on media bias and deceptive news practices.
 We inspire action and a rejection of overtly biased media resulting in a return to an era of straightforward fact-based news reporting.
 Our purpose is to give people the resources and tools needed to understand the bias and credibility of the sources they consume.

-Funding for Media Bias/Fact Check comes from reader donations, third-party advertising, and membership subscriptions.
-We use third-party advertising to prevent influence and bias as we do not select the ads you see displayed.
+Media Bias/Fact Check funding comes from reader donations, third-party advertising, and membership subscriptions.
+We use third-party advertising to prevent influence and bias, as we do not select the ads you see displayed.
 Ads are generated based on your search history, cookies, and the current web page content you are viewing.
+We receive $0 from corporations, foundations, organizations, wealthy investors, or advocacy groups.
 See details on funding.

 Media Bias/Fact Check has also been used as a resource for research by the University of Michigan and the Massachusetts Institute of Technology.
 Further, we have been utilized by numerous print books such as these: